Keyboard shortcuts

 Gitgit2 crateCommits, modified files

-TODOsRegex scan on source filesTODO/FIXME/HACK/XXX comments
+TODOsRegex scan on source filesTODO, Needs Fixing, Hack, and Placeholder comments

 Manual Notesnotes/projects/{name}.mdStatus, journal, intent